isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs on Donation.md

     <div>
 			<p>Residents can pledge to donate the balance of their CDC Vouchers 2025 in three steps: </p>
 			<p>
-1) Visit the CDC Vouchers Scheme website at vouchers.cdc.gov.sg and click on ‘Donate CDC Vouchers 2025’ <br>
+1) Visit the CDC Vouchers Scheme website at <a href="https://vouchers.cdc.gov.sg">vouchers.cdc.gov.sg</a> and click on ‘Donate CDC Vouchers 2025’ <br>
 2) View list of Institutions of Public Character (IPCs) - select your preferred IPC from a list IPCs from different sectors and be directed to a FormSG to pledge the declaration of donation<br>
 3) Pledge your donation – Login via Singpass to pledge the entire balance of the household’s CDC Vouchers 2025 as of 31 December 2025 to the selected IPC</p>
 <p>